lexming/lexming.github.io/_posts/2022-02-11-sharing-notes-carnet-nextcloud.md

 The simple workaround to this limitation is directly sharing the `.sqd` file of the note in Nextcloud with any other user.

-:warning: This note sharing method can potentially **corrupt the note** file (or lose data in the note) if multiple users edit the same note at the same time.
+:warning: This sharing method can cause **data loss in the shared note** if multiple users edit the same note at the same time.
+In the case of simultaneous edits, the last user syncing will overwrite any new changes from other users.

 1. Locate the `.sqd` note file in your Carnet folder in Nextcloud (`Documents/QuickNote` by default)